tholok97/latex-report-template/README.md

 ## Usage

-The main document is `report.tex`.
+* The main document is `report.tex`.
 This is where the actual content is written.
-If you want to include additional packages you should put them in `preamble.tex`.
+* If you want to include additional packages you should put them in `preamble.tex`.
+* Put images in `images/`.
+Use the picture in the template as a reference for how to use images.
+* Put references in `report.bib`.
+Currently the template is set up to print all references, not just the ones cited with `\cite{...}`.
+To change this behavior remove `\nocite{*}` from `report.tex`.
+* The `.gitignore` excludes all build artifacts from version control.

 # TODO